dbarneche/2014-07-14-Dalhousie/lessons/40-repeating/index.md

 But as you saw above, plotting can also be handled with the `d_ply` functions so we'd suggest you use that, as it enforces good habits.

 In fact, we'd encourage you to avoid `for` unless the order of iteration is important.
 A key feature of all the examples in the `plyr` section is that **order of iteration is not important**.
 This is crucial.
-If each each iteration is independent, then you can cycle through them in whatever order you like.
+If each iteration is independent, then you can cycle through them in whatever order you like.

 One place where `for` loops shine is in writing simulations; if one iteration depends on the value of a previous iteration, then a `for` loop is probably the best way of repeating things.